New versions of Frobenius and integral closure of ideals: Preliminaries

 \begin{defn} Let $R$ be a ring, $\mfa\subset R$ be an ideal, and $t=r/s \in \mathbb{Q}_{\ge 0}$.
 Then, the \textbf{$t$-th rational power of} $\mfa$, denoted $\mfa_t$, is defined by $\mfa_t = \left\lbrace x\in R \left|\, x^s \in \overline{\mfa^r} \right.\right\rbrace.$ \end{defn}

-Despite being introduced many years ago, the rational powers of ideals have received little attention until recently.
+Despite being introduced over fifty years ago, the rational powers of ideals have unfortunately received little attention until recently.
 See \cite[Section~10.5]{hunekeSwanson} for a treatment of rational powers.
 For some modern results utilizing them, see \cite{CC} and \cite{BDHM}.